Jesse-Aporah/game-hub/README.md

 GameHub is a video game discovery web app that helps you find new and interesting games to play.
 With GameHub, you can search for games by platform, genre, and more.

-This is the project I built while following the course @: https://codewithmosh.com finishe the project while working with
+This is the project I built while following the course @: https://codewithmosh.com finished the project while working with

 - React and TypeScript
 - reusable function components